The Euro 2020 group stage is over and France are still looking to add to their World Cup win by picking up the trophy they should have won in 2016.

 France breezed through their European qualification with eight wins out of 10.
 They dominated every opponent except for second-place Turkey, a solid defensive outfit who beat them in Istanbul and drew with them in Paris.
 Besides that, Les Bleus walked their way into Euro 2020 with Griezmann clocking up a joint-best seven assists among all qualifying players.

 Les Bleus have been even more impressive lately than they were during their European qualification.
 Their Nations League group posed them little trouble as they won five and drew just one of their six group games, booking themselves a spot in the semi-finals vs Belgium.
-They’ve lost just once in their last 18 games, and that was a friendly against Finland where they played a weakened side.
+They’ve lost just once in their last 16 games since the start of 2020, and that was a friendly against Finland where they played a weakened side.

 Chances of winning:

-Priced at 5/1 with Sky Bet, France are among the favourites for Euro 2020.
-Understandably so as they made the final last time, are defending World Champions, and boast five of the world’s very best players in their team.
-Their major concern will be the poor form of Griezmann because if he takes his Barcelona slump into the Euros, it could prove troublesome given how fundamental he is to their style of play.
+Priced at 4/1 with Sky Bet, France are the favourites for Euro 2020.
+Understandably so as they made the final last time, are defending world champions, and boast five of the world’s very best players in their team.
+Their last-16 tie against Switzerland is fairly generous, but a potentially tricky route to the final follows with possible ties against Spain, Belgium, Portugal or Italy.